actionml/universal-recommender/README.md

 * **fields**: array of default field based query boosts and filters applied to every query.
 The name = type or field name for metadata stored in the EventStore with $set and $unset events.
 Values = and array on one or more values to use in any query.
 The values will be looked for in the field name.
 Bias will either boost the importance of this part of the query or use it as a filter.
 Positive biases are boosts any negative number will filter out any results that do not contain the values in the field name.
 * **userBias**: amount to favor user history in creating recs, 1 is neutral, and negative number means to use as a filter so the user history must be used i recs, any positive number greater than one will boost the importance of user history in recs.
 * **itemBias**: same as userbias but applied to similar items to the item supplied in the query.
+* **returnSelf**: boolean asking to include the item that was part of the query (if there was one) as part of the results.
+Defaults to false.

 ###Queries